R24HIRA/to-dolistbrokenno/README.md

 # Only fail on HIGH or CRITICAL findings
 datamut audit src/ --min-severity HIGH

+# Never fail on findings (for reporting only)
+datamut audit src/ --no-fail-on-findings

 # Use custom rules
 datamut audit src/ --rules-dir ./my-rules/